anvaka/ngraph.pixi/README.md

 [more info](https://github.com/GoodBoyDigital/pixi.js/issues/479#issuecomment-31973283)
 * Mouse/touch events are not exposed externally from the renderer.
 It will be nice to let clients of this library to react on user actions.
+* While all `ngraph` family modules are heavily tested, this one is lacking tests.
+Still trying to find out what test runner woudl suit better.

 # license